 The results of the baseline experiments and ablation study are presented in Table \ref{tab:results} and Fig. \ref{fig:continuous_pitch_results}.
-In terms of discrete frame-level predictions, \textit{FretNet} has comparable MPE performance to TabCNN and only slightly outperforms TabCNN in estimating discrete tablature.
-There is a large gap between the note-level performance the models.
+In terms of discrete frame-level predictions, \textit{FretNet} has comparable MPE performance to TabCNN and only slightly outperforms TabCNN in estimating tablature.
+However, there is a large gap between the note-level performance of the models.
 TabCNN does not have an onset detection head, and thus note predictions can only be inferred from clusters of frame-level predictions.
 This actually leads to TabCNN having higher recall for note prediction, but much lower precision.
 Most significantly, there is an immense difference in the continuous-valued MPE performance of the two models as pitch tolerance decreases.

 Most of the ablations yield comparable performance for discrete frame-level and note-level predictions, with notable exceptions being a slight decrease in overall performance without inhibition, and even further degradation when using the CQT feature extraction module.
 Interestingly, note prediction performance actually increases without the onset detection head.
-This result is surprising, but can be attributed to a sharp increase in the note prediction recall at the expense of precision as a consequence of inferring notes from discrete MPE estimates, similar to what is exhibited by TabCNN.
+This result is surprising, but can be attributed to a sharp increase in note prediction recall at the expense of precision when an onset prediction is not required to make a note estimate, similar to what is exhibited by TabCNN.

 The best continuous-valued MPE performance is achieved by the \textit{FretNet} model with no ablations.
 The variations with no onset detection head, no inhibition, and the standard training targets, in that order, perform slightly worse.
 The variations with CQT features and the MSE formulation suffer a more significant degradation, but still clearly demonstrate an ability to perform continuous-valued pitch estimation.
-Unsurprisingly, the model with no deviation prediction head has performs on par with TabCNN.
+Unsurprisingly, the model with no pitch deviation head performs on par with TabCNN.